-Mainstream receives environmental approval for PV solar farm in northern Chile
+Environmental approval for PV solar farm in Chile

 The PV solar project Pampa Tigre, which is located in the northern region of Antofagasta and in which the company plans to invest close to US$150 million, will have an estimated capacity of 142 MW.